dchowitz/slire/README.md

 For large inputs, the operation may run in chunks to respect MongoDB limits and is not atomic across chunks.
 If you need all-or-nothing behavior across many IDs, wrap the call in a transaction using `runTransaction`.

 This method is not all-or-nothing.
-Some entities may be inserted, some updated, and others may fail due to unique constraints or scope rules.
+Some entities may be updated, and others may fail due to unique constraints or scope rules.
 For atomicity across entities, wrap the call in a transaction using `runTransaction`.

 Note that `upsert` and `upsertMany` are intentionally not provided to keep the API simple.